-- A team approach, with a range of specialists working together on your care.
+- A team approach, with doctors working together to support you.

-- Medical oncologists, who treat cancer using medications.
+- Medical oncologists, who treat cancer with drugs.

-- Radiation oncologists, who treat cancer using radiation therapy.
+- Radiation oncologists, who treat cancer with radiation.

-- Radiologists, who do imaging tests to see the size and location of tumors.
+- Radiologists, who read scans to see the size and location of tumors.

-Compassion and support: Our patient advocate is an esophageal cancer survivor and former surgeon.
-Your advocate can offer information and encouragement at any point in your care.
+- A patient advocate to offer you information and encouragement.
+Our patient advocate is an esophageal cancer survivor and former surgeon.

 The latest technology and techniques

-Clinical trials: The Knight Cancer Institute is a leader in groundbreaking clinical trials to test new treatments.
-These offer access to new therapies before they are widely available.
+- Clinical trials: The Knight Cancer Institute is a leader in conducting clinical trials to test new treatments.
+Trials offer access to new therapies before they are widely available.

-Esophageal cancer registry: Our database of information and tissue samples helps scientists explore new ways to find and treat esophageal cancer.
-Learn more about this and other OHSU cancer registries.
+- Cancer registry: Our database helps scientists explore new ways to find and treat esophageal cancer.
+Learn about OHSU cancer registries.

 - Request an appointment

 - Ask questions